FaithCatholic/Joseph-code/readme.txt

 work perfectly.

-**note, you could try your luck with format_date plugin inside of migrate instead of changing format inside of sheets, but I had no luck with this approach
+**note, you could try your luck with format_date plugin inside of migrate instead of changing format inside of sheets, but I had no luck with this approach.